DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Public cottage.
-Normally soldiers were staying at the one of the seven Yurun's cities, And occasionally they would gather at stronghold Ruin S Fulham for a start of large council of war.
+Normally soldiers were staying at the one of the seven Yurun's cities, Once a month, they would gather at the stronghold Ruin S Fulham to hold large-scale councils of war.

-This was one of these lodgings which they would use during that time.
+This was one of the lodgings which they would use at those times.

 "This is cool.
-Since these lodgings are used by soldiers they got conference room here, and they mentioned something about lending us tools to look after our guns, right?"
+Since these lodgings are used by soldiers they got a conference room here, and they mentioned something about lending us tools to look after our guns, right?"

-"Moreover it is completely lent to us.
+"Moreover they completely lent them to us.
 They are so welcoming that it is actually scaring me."

 Saki and Ashlan were taking the baggage out of the car.